Side effects of neurosurgery for children

 Brain surgery is a significant operation and your child will need to stay in hospital for at least a few days afterwards.

-They will not remain in the ICU or HDU for this time, but will be transferred to a specialist children’s ward where they will be able to see and talk to other children.
-They will be looked after here by healthcare professionals who specialise in treating children.
+They will not remain in the ICU or HDU for this time.
+But will be transferred to a specialist children’s ward where they will be able to see and talk to other children.
+Healthcare professionals who specialise in treating children will be looking after them here.

 In some hospitals, you may be able to stay with your child on the ward.
 If not, the hospital will usually be able to help you find suitable accommodation, or may have its own limited accommodation where parents/carers can stay.